Jasmine-Shaikh/Node-js-File-editor/README.md

 # Node.js File Editor

 A simple nodejs program to edit files, based on arguments passed.
+The program supports basic file reading, deleting, creating and appending operations.

 ## How to use